pyelasticsearch/pyelasticsearch/docs/source/elasticsearch-py.rst

 * Good defaults and simple interfaces

-  For example, there is only a single transport, HTTP, but it is almost always the right one.
+  For example, there is only a single transport, HTTP(S), but it is almost always the right one.
 Thrift, the leading alternative, yields a 15% speed boost but only when using many small requests.
 It doesn't help at all for bulk indexing, where speed is most often a concern, and it complicates troubleshooting, proxying, and setup.
 In fact, it's deprecated in ES 1.5 and will be removed in 2.0.

+  For another example, if you use an HTTPS URL, the authenticity of the server certificate will be automatically verified using Mozilla's certificate authority store.
+You neither have to manually enable verification nor provide your own store.

   The tradeoff here is that we don't expose as many knobs to twiddle as the official client.
-If you have unusual needs, we might not be for you.
+If you have unusual needs, like using self-signed SSL certificates, we might not be for you.
 Otherwise, you can enjoy less verbose code.

 * Safety